bashiulAlam/TechnicalExamSept19/README.md

 **Execution from IDE**

-1. Run the class FacebookLoginTestCase
+1. Run the class SignUpTestCase

 ## Log and Result Observation: